ghwfluffy/paypwn/README.md

 ## Build

-The NPM packages and protobuf definitions need to be compiled before the docker images can be created.
-This will require bash and docker buildkit on the host machine.
-Host assumes
+Everything is built inside of docker containers.
+Docker compose can be used to build the containers.

 ```
-./build/build.sh
+docker compose build
 ```

-Any changes to the NPM packages.json or python requirements.txt will require running this build script again.

 ## Run